eventdeskio/prelaunch/README.md

 git checkout dev
 git pull origin dev

-####Create a New Branch:
+#### Create a New Branch:

 Branch off from dev using the naming convention:

-git checkout -b feature/feature-name
+- git checkout -b feature/feature-name

-Commit Frequently:
+#### Commit Frequently:

 Keep commits small and focused on a single change or feature.
 Use descriptive commit messages:

-feat: add user authentication using OAuth
+- feat: add user authentication using OAuth
-fix: resolve null pointer in dashboard component
+- fix: resolve null pointer in dashboard component

-Push to Remote:
+**Push to Remote:**

-git push origin feature/feature-name
+- git push origin feature/feature-name

-Create a Pull Request (PR):
+**Create a Pull Request (PR):**

-Ensure the PR is from feature/<name> to dev.
+- Ensure the PR is from feature/<name> to dev.
-Link related issues in the PR description.
+- Link related issues in the PR description.
-Assign at least one reviewer and do not merge your own PR.
+- Assign at least one reviewer and do not merge your own PR.

-Code Review and Approval:
+**Code Review and Approval:**

-At least one approval required before merging.
+- At least one approval required before merging.
-Address feedback promptly and push changes to the same branch.
+- Address feedback promptly and push changes to the same branch.
-Sync with dev Before Merging:
+- Sync with dev Before Merging:

 Before merging, sync with the latest dev to avoid conflicts:

-git fetch origin dev
+- git fetch origin dev
-git merge origin/dev
+- git merge origin/dev
-Resolve any conflicts locally, test the build, and push again.
+**Resolve any conflicts locally, test the build, and push again**.

-Merge and Delete Branch:
+**Merge and Delete Branch:**

 After approval, Squash and Merge the PR.
 Delete the feature branch from GitHub to keep the repo clean.

-3. Tricks to Avoid Merge Conflicts
+### 3. Tricks to Avoid Merge Conflicts

-Trick #1: Short-Living Branches
+#### Trick #1: Short-Living Branches
 Why: Long-living branches are prone to merge conflicts because the longer the branch exists, the more likely someone else will modify the same part of the code.
 Guidelines:
 Keep feature branches short-lived—preferably less than a day.
 Merge changes back to dev frequently.
 Example workflow:

-# Create and work on feature branch
+##### Create and work on feature branch
-git checkout -b feature/new-ui-component git add . git commit -m "feat: add new UI component" git push origin feature/new-ui-component
+- git checkout -b feature/new-ui-component
+- git add .
+- git commit -m "feat: add new UI component"
+- git push origin feature/new-ui-component

-# Create Pull Request and merge back to dev quickly
+##### Create Pull Request and merge back to dev quickly
-# After approval:
+##### After approval:
-git checkout dev
+- git checkout dev
-git pull origin dev
+- git pull origin dev
-git branch -d feature/new-ui-component
+- git branch -d feature/new-ui-component

-Trick #2: Small Modules
+#### Trick #2: Small Modules
 Why: Following the Single Responsibility Principle from SOLID design ensures that a class or module has only one reason to change.
 This reduces the likelihood of two developers editing the same file simultaneously.
 Guidelines:
-Split large components or classes into smaller, single-responsibility modules.
+- Split large components or classes into smaller, single-responsibility modules.
-Ensure each module has a clearly defined purpose.
+- Ensure each module has a clearly defined purpose.
-Use folder structures that reflect modular boundaries.
+- Use folder structures that reflect modular boundaries.

 Example:

 src/